top of page

 Cognitive Behaviour Therapy (CBT) for Anger Management

-While the strategies mentioned above can help calm anger in the moment, they may not address the root causes of excessive anger.
+While the abovementioned strategies can help calm anger in the moment, they may not address the root causes of excessive anger.
 That's where cognitive behaviour therapy (CBT) comes in.
-CBT is a highly effective psychological treatment focusing on how your thoughts, beliefs, and attitudes influence your feelings and behaviour.
-In CBT, you work with a trained psychologist, psychotherapist, or counsellor to identify unhelpful thinking patterns and behaviours and learn healthier and more effective coping skills for dealing with various problems.
-CBT is a proven effective treatment for various emotional, behavioural and psychiatric issues, including reducing and managing anger.
+CBT is a highly effective psychological treatment that centres on understanding how your thoughts, beliefs, and attitudes shape your emotions and behaviour.
+Through CBT, individuals collaborate with a trained psychologist, psychotherapist, or counsellor, such as myself, to identify unhelpful thinking patterns and behaviours.
+Together, we develop healthier and more effective coping skills for dealing with various problems and managing anger.

-Click here to access a selection of short informative YouTube videos about anger.
+Click here to access a selection of short informative YouTube videos about anger management.
 These videos include helpful tools and techniques to help you manage anger effectively.

-If you're struggling with managing your anger or want to explore the topics discussed in this article further, I invite you to contact me and schedule an appointment.
-In anger management counselling, we can delve into the underlying causes of your anger by exploring your thoughts, beliefs, and behaviours that contribute to it.
-Together, we can enhance your communication skills, develop effective coping strategies, and provide you with the tools you need to manage anger-provoking situations more effectively.
+If you're struggling with managing your anger, I invite you to contact me and schedule an appointment.
+Our anger management counselling can help delve into the underlying causes of your anger and provide you with the tools you need to manage anger-provoking situations more effectively.
 Take the first step toward a healthier relationship with anger by reaching out today.

 Problematic Anger